(Editor’s note: Photo by Mike Labrum on Unsplash.)

 I stepped out of the car on a chilly Friday in October.

 My heels sunk into the soft dirt, so I walked on my toes.
 My eyes stayed trained on the ground.
 I knew before I opened the door that everyone would watch me.
-I

-it is my father’s funeral, after all.
+It is my father’s funeral, after all.

 For some reason, 14-year-old me could not bear to look at all the faces, but I glanced up for a second.
 I can still see the image of a crowd of people gathered around the funeral home tent.